uberllama/api_presenter/README.md

 Presenters can define up to three methods:

-* `associations_map` The includable resources for the ActiveRecord model (`Post`, in this case).
+* `associations_map` The business-dictated includable resources for the ActiveRecord model (`Post`, in this case).
 Consists of the model name as key and traversal required to preload/load them.
 In most cases, the value of `associations` will correspond directly to associations on the primary model.
-* `policy_methods` A list of Pundit policy methods to resolve for the primary collection.
+* `policy_methods` A list of Pundit policy methods to resolve for the primary collection if policies are requested.
 * `policy_associations` Additional records to preload in order to optimize policies that must traverse asscoiations.

 ### 2. Enable your controllers